kzmeyao/sando/src/places/usa/sabrina-lake-trail.md

     caption: Had plenty of time to get creative.
   - file: '3'
     alt: The top of a mountain lit up by the sunset
-    caption: And then the light quickly retreated.
+    caption: The clouds slowly retreated.
+Then the light followed suit.
   - file: '4'
     alt: A wide, shallow stream with vegetation growing out
     caption: 'Our first river crossing.
 Not pictured: the row of rocks we used to hopped over.'